ArthurRF/bet-system/README.md

 	 - Add tests for the frontend.
 	 - The current tests are for the API only.

+5. **Update Specific Libraries:**
+	 - Update the libraries used in the project one by one.

 ---

 ## 🧑‍💻 Technical Notes